 - For staff travel we always use public transport if at all possible.

 - To distribute our products around the UK, we aim to use companies which either have already or are committed to using electric vehicles.

-Heat and lighting in our office
+Heat and lighting

 - We try to minimise energy usage, eg turning lights and computers off when not in use, using standby on our photocopier.